-YOUR RETURN ADDRESS ON EACH PIECE YOU SEND IN
+YOUR NAME AND CONTACT INFO ON EACH PIECE YOU SEND IN

-You may send in as many as four cards for this group swap.
+You may send in as many as four ATCs for this swap.
 (You will get back the same number you send, each from a different artist)

-Write “MMSA - THREE ONLY" on the back of each card and attach your return address in the UPPER LEFT HAND CORNER in case of postal delivery problems.
-An email address legibly written would also make it easier for your recipient to thank you.
+Write “MMSA - YELLOW" on the back of each card along with your name and contact info.
+An email address legibly written makes it easier for your recipient to acknowledge receiving it and to thank you.

 INTERNATIONAL SWAPPERS - contact the swap host regarding using PayPal to cover return mailing postage, or make other arrangements.